You must read and acknowledge that you've completed the requirements below before proceeding

 Every author or co-author of any article published in this Journal is solely responsible for the contents of the article, for the statement made in their paper and for the material sent.
 Every author or co-author needs to fully comply with the Regulation (EU) 2016/679 of the European Parliament and of the Council of 27 April 2016 on the protection of natural persons with regard to the processing of personal data and on the free movement of such data, and repealing Directive 95/46/EC (General Data Protection Regulation): «Article 9.
 Processing of personal data revealing racial or ethnic origin, political opinions, religious or philosophical beliefs, or trade union membership, and the processing of genetic data, biometric data for the purpose of uniquely identifying a natural person, data concerning health or data concerning a natural person's sex life or sexual orientation shall be prohibited».

 PRINTING CONTRIBUTION.
-I accept to be charged Euro 100.00 as printing contribution for the article.
+The corresponding author accept to be charged Euro 300.00 as printing contribution for the article (for articles submitted from March 1, 2021).
 Payment details will be sent with galley proofs.